L.I.F.E.

 If you were denied because you could not meet requirements, you can reapply if your financial situation changes and requirements can be met and proven through documentation.

-• Total Family Income means total combined income, before taxes, by all family members in Canada and abroad who contribute to the household income and expenses
+• Total Family Income means total combined income, before taxes, by all family members over the age of 18 that are in the applying family in Canada and abroad who contribute to the household income and expenses

-• This includes income from: employment of all types, all investments, pensions, child support payments, foster child support payments, rental revenues, funds in trust, disability benefits, worker’s compensation, foreign investments and income and benefits or pension and other financial sources
+• This includes income from: employment of all types, all investments, pensions, child support payments, foster child support payments, rental revenues, funds in trust, disability benefits, worker’s compensation, foreign investments, foreign spousal/familial support and income and benefits or pension and other financial sources

 Other Funding Sources